 Made two further dives to the reef — I found them tiring.
 The chilly water gave me the shivering-shakes and a thumping headache.
 I lay on the beach to warm up under the sun, closed my eyes and tried not to think.

 Later chatted with the English guy who had given me directions earlier in the day.
 He had first come to the area twenty years ago as a young soldier in the British Army doing survival training.
 A Bedouin family had taken him in and given him food and drink and helped him "survive" (which he kept from his sergeant!).
 He returned to the Sinai coast when he left the army and built a house near the Bedouin village, where he now spent the English winters.
 He reckoned tourism had changed Dahab over the past five years.
-He also had some potentially bad news for me: there were reports flights to and from Cairo would be cancelled from the 12th January.
-My flight home was booked for the 20th!
+And he had some potentially bad news for me: there were reports flights to and from Cairo would be cancelled from the 12th of January.
+(My flight home booked for the 20th!)

 Chose another restaurant which offered vegetarian pasta.
 Ate cross-legged on mats from a low table.
 Pasta was delicious, but the çay tasted strange.
 It took me a second cup to realise the water was salty.
-Watched cats plunder a display of fish at the front of the restaurant - hoped they had not been let near the pasta!
+Watched cats plunder a display of fish at the front of the restaurant — hoped they'd been kept away from the pasta!

 Much better start to the day, stomach-wise.
-And I finally worked out the village names: the main one is Dahab; the campground is the Bedouin village.
+And I finally worked out village names: the main one is Dahab, and the campground is the Bedouin village.

 Walked back to the Dahab telephone exchange to call England.
 Passed the barbed wire encircled MFO (Multinational Force & Observers) camp.
-Heard an American soldier call to a group of kids outside the fence and saw him throw them candy.
-There was a mad "Lord of the Flies" scramble and fight by the kids to collect all the candy from the ground.
+Heard an American soldier call out to a group of kids outside the fence and saw him throw them candy.
+Led to a "Lord of the Flies" scramble and fight by the kids to collect all the candy from the ground.

-Between dives, I read my book in the sun on the beach and wrestled with the decision whether or not to stay in Dahab for the extra days before my flight home and forget about the planned trip to Western Oases.
+Between dives, I read my book in the sun on the beach and wrestled with deciding whether or not to stay in Dahab for the extra days before my flight home and forget about the planned trip to Western Oases.

 Chatted with Danish and German guys about ... the Gulf.
 Dane had recently worked in an Israeli kibbutz.
 He said all the volunteers had left Israel.
-Both had been in Eilat which was deserted.
-Dane was spooked by lack of people.
+Both had been in Eilat, which was deserted.
+The lack of people spooked the Dane.
 He was convinced, as were his Israeli friends, there would be war and soon.
 Watching stunning sunset behind the Sinai mountains across the bay, I hoped they were wrong.

-Returned to last night's restaurant and chatted with an English guy, Joth ("It's short for Jonathan") about ... the looming war.
-He planned to spend only a few days in Dahab before trying for a flight home from Tel Aviv.
+Returned to last night's restaurant and chatted with an English guy, Joth ("It's short for Jonathan"), about ... the looming war.
+He planned to spend only a few days in Dahab before trying for a Tel Aviv flight home.
 However, he didn't fancy his chances, as most airlines have suspended services.
 Joth also reckoned the local Bedouins had taken to the hills, in case Saddam Hussein launched a chemical attack on nearby Israel.